Personal Loan Options

 Peer-to-Peer Lending

-Peer to peer loans, also known as P2P, person to person or social loans – have become an important source of borrowed money in the internet age.
-An assortment of web sites specialize in connecting those needing loans with investors willing to lend money.
+Peer-to-peer loans, also known as P2P, person-to-person, or social loans – have become an important source of borrowed money in the Internet age.
+Many websites specialize in connecting those needing loans with investors willing to lend money.

 Several companies, including Lending Club.
 Lending Tree and SoFi, are major peer-to-peer lenders and have worked to standardize lending practices.
-The company lures investors with favorable rates of return, then loans the invested money to borrowers.
-Lending Club only deals with borrowers with good and above average credit scores and charges an origination fee of 1% to 6% of the loan’s value.
+The company lures investors with favorable rates of return and then loans the invested money to borrowers.
+Lending Club only deals with borrowers with good and above-average credit scores and charges an origination fee of 1% to 6% of the loan’s value.

 Some borrowers use peer-to-peer loans to pay off higher interest debts like credit cards or possibly Buy Here Pay Here auto loans.
 Lending Club, for instance, charges rates from 5.99% to 35.89%.
 The loans allow early repayment without penalty.